ianotiato/PLP_SEE/README.md

 * Arrow key controls (left/right)
 * One falling enemy block
-* Ends game when you collide with the enemy
+* Ends game when you collide with the enemys